Skip to content

 Why are both an NSAID and a steroid used after cataract surgery?

-The two classes address different parts of the inflammatory cascade and are complementary.
-Topical steroids provide broad suppression of inflammatory mediator production and are effective for anterior segment inflammation, but they do not fully block prostaglandin-driven pathways.
-NSAIDs directly reduce prostaglandin synthesis, which is central to CME risk and prostaglandin-related miosis.
-Used together on an appropriate schedule, they can improve post-operative comfort and reduce CME risk compared with either agent alone.
+Steroids and NSAIDs address different arms of the inflammatory cascade.
+Steroids provide broad suppression of inflammatory mediator production and are effective for anterior segment inflammation.
+NSAIDs directly reduce prostaglandin synthesis, which is central to CME risk and surgical miosis.
+Together, they provide better post-operative inflammation control and CME risk reduction than either alone.
+They are started on different schedules and tapered independently.

-Which ophthalmic NSAID is most appropriate for pain control?
+Which ophthalmic NSAID is best for post-cataract CME prevention?

 Yes.
-NSAIDs can slow epithelial healing and, in rare cases, contribute to epithelial breakdown or stromal thinning, especially with prolonged use on a non-healed cornea or in eyes with significant surface disease.
-Many clinicians limit NSAID use on epithelial defects to the shortest effective course, then discontinue as healing progresses.
-Persistent defects, increasing pain, or signs of stromal change should prompt reassessment and stopping the NSAID.
+NSAIDs can slow epithelial healing and, in rare cases, contribute to stromal thinning, melting, or even perforation.
+Risk is highest with prolonged use on a non-healed cornea, especially in eyes with neurotrophic disease, severe dry eye, autoimmune conditions (especially rheumatoid arthritis), or prior herpetic keratitis.
+Limit NSAID use on epithelial defects to the shortest effective course and discontinue if healing stalls or thinning is suspected.

 What symptoms should prompt stopping an NSAID and re-evaluation?

-Stop the NSAID and reassess if pain increases or becomes out of proportion to the exam, if an epithelial defect persists or enlarges, or if there are signs of progressive thinning.
+Stop the NSAID and reassess if pain increases or becomes out of proportion to the exam, if an epithelial defect persists or enlarges, or if there are signs of progressive stromal thinning.
 These findings are especially concerning in patients with neurotrophic corneas, severe dry eye, autoimmune disease, or prior herpetic keratitis, where the risk of corneal toxicity is higher.
+Prompt reassessment and alternative pain management should follow.